Timeline: Key dates in Greece's funding talks with euro zone

-ATHENS/BRUSSELS (Reuters) - Greece is running out of cash but despite months of talks has yet to reach a deal on a package of reforms with its creditors that would help unlock more financial aid.
+BRUSSELS (Reuters) - Greece is in talks with its international creditors -- euro zone governments and the International Monetary Fund -- on a package of reforms that would help unlock more funding to prevent the cash-strapped country defaulting.

-Government spokesman Gabriel Sakellaridis said on Thursday that Athens is sticking to non-negotiable “red lines” on labor and pension issues and that he expects the EU and International Monetary Fund to make concessions as well.
+Athens also needs to negotiate by the end of June a longer-term financing arrangement with its lenders, because it is effectively cut off from financial markets and will default without money from the euro zone and IMF.

-To clinch a deal, Greece must agree on a comprehensive list of reforms with representatives of the European Commission, the International Monetary Fund, the European Central Bank and the European Stability Mechanism (ESM).
+To clinch a deal, Greek negotiators have to agree on the comprehensive list of reforms with representatives of the European Commission, the IMF, the European Central Bank and the European Stability Mechanism (ESM) -- called “the institutions”.

-That can then be presented to euro zone deputy finance ministers and, with their approval, to the Eurogroup of euro zone finance ministers.
+Once there is a deal with them, it can be presented to euro zone deputy finance ministers - the Eurogroup Working Group - and, with their approval, to finance ministers in the Eurogroup.

-European Union officials say Greece’s leftist government has failed to produce enough concessions for a deal in time for next Monday’s Eurogroup meeting.

-But once it does win the group’s backing, the ECB can again allow Greek banks to use Greek government bonds as collateral in ECB refinancing operations, solving the most immediate funding problems.
+With Eurogroup backing for the plan, the ECB can again allow Greek banks to use Greek government bonds as collateral in ECB refinancing operations, which would solve the most immediate funding problems.

 When reform legislation goes through parliament, euro zone finance ministers can instruct the ESM bailout fund to begin disbursing the remainder of euro zone aid - 1.8 billion euros.
 The IMF could also then release some of the 3.5 billion euros remaining in its bailout, which expires in March 2016.

-Greece would also be eligible then to get 1.9 billion euros in profits that the ECB made by buying Greek bonds since 2010.
+Greece would then also be eligible to receive 1.9 billion euros in profits the ECB made by buying Greek bonds since 2010.

 Below are key dates for Greece in the negotiations: